The International Maritime Organization’s regulatory framework for the global shipping industry allows the use of abatement

 Sulphur Oxide (SOx) emissions have a proven adverse impact on both global eco systems and human health.
 It is believed that SOx emissions from shipping activities alone account for more than 100,000 deaths per year and are therefore a significant cause for concern.

 IMO allows the shipping industry to use abatement technologies, provided that the technology reduces the emission of sulphur oxide into the atmosphere at the same or lower levels.
 IMO recognises that scrubbers are an efficient technology for exhaust gas cleaning.
-We have spent years developing our patented scrubber solution.
-We are proud of the fact that today the PureteQ Scrubber System is recognised as one of the best, most reliable systems in the world.
+We have spent years developing our patented scrubber solution – PureteQ Maritime Scrubber System – today recognised as one of the best and most reliable systems in the industry.

 Technical and operational amendments to the IMO regulations on carbon intensity measures for exhaust gas cleaning systems entered into force on November 1, 2022, requiring ships to improve their energy efficiency and thereby reduce their greenhouse gas (GHG) emissions.

 According to IMO all ships are required to calculate their attained Energy Efficiency Existing Ship Index (EEXI), to measure energy efficiency, and to initiate the collection of data for the reporting of their annual operational carbon intensity indicator (CII) and CII rating.

 PureteQ’s next generation scrubbers and marine water monitoring system have taken these measures into account and thus making it easier for shipowners to not only increase their operational performance but also to report their environmental performance according to the new regulations.